nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ## Section title ##

-The section title **SHALL** be "Medications".
+The section title **SHALL** be 'Medications'.

 ## Section content banner ##

 Provider's message describing at a summary level how they have populated this section.
 Also includes the warning message where medications prescribed elsewhere have been excluded.

+## Additional Information ##

-### Discontinued/cancelled/naturally ended medications ###
+### Ended medications ###

-{% include custominfocallout.html content="**Note:** It is not currently possible for all GP system suppliers to distinguish between “Discontinued”, “Cancelled” and “Naturally ended” medications." type="info" %}

-The definitions for each of these are supplied below:

-- **Naturally ended:** Medication naturally came to an end - that is, no manual intervention via the user (auto system transition)
-- **Cancelled:** Actively stopped acute medication by user
-- **Discontinued:** Actively stopped repeat medication by user

-Not all suppliers can supply the details (date and reason) for the ending of a medication (either through discontinuation or cancellation).

 It is extremely important for the details regarding the ending of a medication to be available to a clinician, as this will highlight any clinical issues (for example, stopping a medication due to an allergy) and allow the clinician to make an efficient and informed clinical decision.

-Refer to decision log item (HDL-212) which contains significant detail around this issue.
+Any information relevant to the circumstances of ending a medication **SHALL** be provided in the Additional Information column.
+The following definitions are provided to support the labelling of the information within Additional Information:

+- Naturally ended: Medication naturally came to an end, that is, no manual intervention via the user (auto system transition)
+- Cancelled: Actively stopped acute medication by user
+- Discontinued: Actively stopped repeat medication by user

+For Cancelled and Discontinued the reason **SHALL** be included as human readable text where coded or free text information is captured as part of the cancellation or discontinuation action.
+The date **SHALL** also be included.
+The date **SHALL** be the date recorded as the date cancelled or discontinued if a user entered date in supported or the transaction date if not.

+For Naturally Ended medications the end date and reason **SHALL NOT** be included in additional information.

+If a system provider cannot differentiate between naturally ended, discontinued and cancelled or cannot provide clear details for cancelled and discontinued in the form of an accurate date or clearly display reason text which will differentiate a clinical discontinuation (e.g. stopping a medication due to an allergy etc.) from any other reason for ending the medication (e.g. change to an alternative, equivalent medication without clinical issues having occurred) a section / subsection banner message(s) as appropriate **SHALL** be included to describe the extent or limitation of compliance.

+### Prescribed elsewhere ###

+All subsections (except All Medication Issues) **SHALL** include items which are recorded on the system as a prescription but prescribed elsewhere (for example, hospitals or special clinics) or ‘Over The Counter’ drugs taken by the patient and recorded on the system as a prescription.

+### GP2GP transfer ###

+Repeat medications transferred as part of GP2GP **SHALL** only be included in the Current Repeat Medications subsection if authorised by a clinician at the new practice, otherwise they are treated as not current i.e. appear in All Medication (Summary) and All Medication Issues but not in Current Repeat Medication.

 ## Recent Acute Medication ##